 Bring a bottle of water to stay hydrated.

 By taking part in this event, you and your guests grant the University full rights to use images resulting from photography/video filming and any reproductions or adaptations of the images for fundraising, publicity or other purposes to help achieve the University’s aims.
 This might include (but is not limited to), the right to use them in their printed and online publicity and social media.

-‘Stage photos’ taken during the ceremony as you receive your award from the Chancellor are taken by Reed Graduation Services and available for purchase directly from Reed.
+‘Stage photos’ taken during the ceremony as you receive your award from the Chancellor are taken by Scene to Believe and available for purchase directly from Scene to Believe website (see the link in the email sent to you).
 Stage photos are not distributed by the University.

 Emergencies and running late

 If your ability to be able to attend the ceremony changes, if you are running late, or unable to make the ceremony due to an emergency on the day, please contact the Graduation Manager as soon as possible (contact details will be in the information provided to you by email).
 You can also email: email@example.com

 The University takes the impact of Coronavirus seriously and will take measures to ensure the safety and well-being of all participants at the graduation as necessary.
 The graduation ceremony is a large gathering of people.
 Face masks are not required at this ceremony, but if you or your guests feel more comfortable wearing one you are most welcome and encouraged to.
 To reduce physical contact, when you receive your award on stage instead of a handshake you and the Chancellor will bow to each other.

 We will continue to monitor the situation and advise you of any changes that may impact the ceremony.